Bwise1/MobileCalculator/README.md

 # MobileCalculator
-this Calculator is build with react-native
+this is a react-native CALCULATOR project

 # How to run code on your pc terminal or cmd